Douglas Field

 James Baldwin

-Over the last dozen or so years my research has focussed on the African American writer James Baldwin (1924-1987).
-In 2009 I edited A Historical Guide to James Baldwin (Oxford UP), a volume that explores the writer’s relationship to the civil rights movement, transatlantic culture, music, religion, and black queer writing, followed by James Baldwin (2011) for the series Writers and their Work.
+Over the last fifteen years my research has focussed on the American writer James Baldwin (1924-1987).
+In 2009 I edited A Historical Guide to James Baldwin (Oxford UP), a volume that explores the writer’s relationship to the civil rights movement, transatlantic culture, music, religion, and Black queer writing, followed by the book James Baldwin (2011) for the series Writers and their Work.
 I co-edited (with Rich Blint) a special issue on Baldwin for African American Review (2013).

-In 2014 I co-founded James Baldwin Review with Justin Joyce and Dwight McBride (both at The New School, NYC).
+In 2014 I co-founded James Baldwin Review with Justin Joyce and Dwight McBride (both at Washington University in St. Louis).
 The journal is open access and can be viewed here.

 Recent and Current Research